A Nationally Accredited Health Department Since 2017

 • numbness

-Click here for more information on hypothermia and frostbite from the Centers For Disease Control and Prevention.
+Click here for more information on hypothermia and frostbite from the Illinois Department of Public Health.

 • Protect People, Pets, and Pipes during extreme cold.